What is employee experience?

 Employee experience framework

-Employee experience borrows heavily from the field of CX management, using design thinking strategies to optimize the company's work environment, culture, HR services and events.
+Employee experience borrows heavily from the field of CX management, using design thinking strategies to optimize a company's work environment, culture, HR services and events.
 Just as marketers have worked to understand the total customer experience at touchpoints across the entire customer journey, business and HR leaders can create employee journey maps, which are graphical representations of an employee's organizational path.

-The journey often begins with the recruitment and interview processes, then advances to touchpoints such as the offer letter and the employee's first month within the company.
+The journey often begins with the recruitment and interview processes, then advances to touchpoints such as the offer letter and the employee's first month with the company.
 As a result, a positive onboarding process and easy assimilation into the work environment are essential to the creation of a strong employee experience framework.
 Other major touchpoints that affect the framework include first year reviews, employee talent development and professional development opportunities and promotions.

 The leader's voice is an essential element of the employee experience framework.
-Leaders, such as executives and managers, are responsible for creating the company culture and confirming business values.
+Leaders, such as C-suite executives and other managers, are responsible for creating the company culture and confirming business values.
 Employees should be able to relate to their leaders.
 Executives should provide managers with clear guidelines of what is expected of them, while also providing the relevant skills and information needed to take positive action and strengthen the employee experience.

 Employee experience tools